ElieHousseini/Pokemon-JS-CSS-HTML/readme.md

 # Pokemon-JS-CSS-HTML

-It is a web App that fetches Pokemon API
+_It is an elegent web App that fetches Pokemon API and creates/_ _New placeholders dynamically according the data received._

 ## Table of content

 - Screenshots
 - Usage
+- Features
 - Technologies used
+- Requirements
 - Installation
+- Note
 - Contributing
 - License